-- NEW: Body was that of Michele Savoia, New York City police confirm
+- Body was that of Michele Savoia, New York City police confirm

 - Fashion designer Michele Savoia was last seen leaving a club early Thursday morning